Problem-based Learning

 Role of learners:

-In PBL, rather than sitting in a lecture or blinding
+In PBL, rather than sitting in a lecture or blinding following a

-following a lab manual, students are encouraged
+lab manual, students are encouraged to solve problems set

-The problems are often complex and open-ended,
+in a real world framework.
+The problems are often complex

-requiring real thought and enquirer.
+and open-ended, requiring real thought and enquirer.

-The students work together in small groups
+The students work together in small groups supported by a

-supported by a staff facilitator.
-The groups enable
+staff facilitator.
+The groups enable the students to test and

-understanding as they discuss their and findings
+develop their level of understanding as they discuss their

 Curriculum and process:

 PBL is both a curriculum and a process.
-The
+The curriculum

-curriculum consists of carefully selected and
+consists of carefully selected and designed problems that

-acquisition of critical knowledge, problem-solving
+demand from the learner acquisition of critical knowledge,

-proficiency, self-directed learning strategies and
+problem-solving proficiency, self-directed learning strategies

-team participation skills.
+and team participation skills.

-The process replicates the common used systemic
+The process replicates the common used systemic approach

-approach to resolving problems or meeting
+to resolving problems or meeting challenges that are

-challenges that are encountered in life and career.
+encountered in life and career.

 Procedure:

-2) Students discuss the problem in a small group
+2) Students discuss the problem in a small group PBL

-define what the problem is.
-They brainstorm ideas
+the problem is.
+They brainstorm ideas based on the prior

-They identify what they need to learn to work on the
+They identify what they need to learn to work on the problem,

-They specify an action plan for working on the
+action plan for working on the problem.

-3) Students engage in independent study on their
+3) Students engage in independent study on their learning

-library, databases, the web, resource people and
+the web, resource people and observations.

-4) They come back to the PBL tutorial(s) sharing
+4) They come back to the PBL tutorial(s) sharing information,

-information, peer teaching and working together on
+peer teaching and working together on the problem.

 5) They present their solution to the problem.